Everyone knows how to play tag, right? Well here's a twist on the classic game: one-armed tag! Great fun to play with the kids outside.

 Everybody loves to play tag.
 It's a game all children know and love to play.

-This tag game is a little different and can be played anywhere where there is open space to run around in.
+This tag game is a little different and can be played anywhere with open space to run around.
 We played it in a forest whilst out on a walk.

 One Armed Tag - The Rules

-The priniciples of the game are the same as normal tag.
-Set the boundaries for the game and off you go!
+The principles of the game are the same as normal tag.
+Set the boundaries for the game, and off you go!

-- Everyone places one hand on their lower back – palm outwards.
+- Everyone places one hand on their lower back - palm outwards.
 This is where people can tag you.
-They must touch the palm of your hand in order to tag you.
+They must touch the palm of your hand to tag you.

 Adapting the game for different groups

 This game can be adapted to suit the group.

 - For older children, you could increase the boundaries of the area to play in, with more running around!

 - You could have one winner where players can remain out of the game.